ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    - Enter **vpc-secure-private-subnet** as name, then select the VPC you created.
    - Select a location.
    - Enter the IP range for the subnet in CIDR notation, i.e., **10.xxx.1.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.

-1. Select **VPC default** for your subnet access control list (ACL).
+   If you are using VPC on Classic, select **VPC default** for your subnet access control list (ACL).
 You can configure the inbound and outbound rules later.
+   {:tip}

 1. Switch the **Public gateway** to **Attached**.
 1. Click **Create subnet** to provision it.